Davidsarkodie/Davidsarkodie/README.md

 - 👋 Hi, I’m @Davidsarkodie
-- 👀 I believe I'm a stretagist within digital media marketing and technology as I have prior experience using social media platforms to increase traffic and user engagement which led to the increase in conversion rate.
+- 👀 I believe I'm a stretagist within Saas and technology as I have prior experience using social media platforms to increase traffic and user engagement which led to the increase in conversion rate.
-- 🌱 I’m currently looking for a graduate sales position.
+- 🌱 I’m currently looking for a sales role.
-- 💞️ In the future I will be an account executive and a top expert in the realms of Fintech and Web3 Dapps.
+- 💞️ In the future I will be an account executive and a top expert in the realms of Saas, Fintech and Web3 Dapps.

 <!---
 Davidsarkodie/Davidsarkodie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.